 Annabel Aoun Blanco is of French Lebanese-Venezuelan heritage.
-She was born in Paris, where she lives and works.
+She was born in 1987 in Paris, where she lives and works.

 Recollection of a certain image…